junga-com/bg-core/readme.md

 You can also access the check operation of a creq statement directly with the bg-creqCheck command.
 Its exit code will reflect whether the host complies with the configuration described by the statement.

 The reason that this simple idea is so powerful is that often, performing the earlier steps in a configuration algorithm would mess up the target state if it is already in a later, possibly customized state of configuration.
 This allows writing the algorithm with the quality of idempotency which means you can call it multiple times without adverse affect.

+## State Database
+A host computer's state is made up of base state from the operating system and additional state from all the applications installed on the host.
+We can think of the host as an object instance of a computer class.
+The provisioning and configuration data can be thought of as state variables of the computer.

+The problem is that the provisioning and configuration data is spread out over non-uniform commands and files.

+Awkdata is a text database system that can help access the disparate configuration and provisioning information in a uniform way.
+Think of it as a compatibility layer on top of the native configuration files on a server.
+Awkdata builder plugins are responsible for translating the data.

+The native configuration files and commands remain the system of record for the data but there is a uniform cache layer that allows the data to be inspected and queried.

+(Tutorial to come.... write a plugin for the ip data and then query it. show other data in the schema)